What Happens To Your Recyclables?

 We receive a monthly fee from Product Care for collecting paint and a small fee per container for those reused on-island.

-Mixed paper and newsprint are loaded onto our truck and transported to Green by Nature in Victoria.
+Mixed paper and newsprint are loaded onto our truck and transported to Green For Life in Victoria.

 The mixed paper and newsprint is de-inked and returned to a pulp form, ultimately to be remade into recycled newsprint and other paper products.

-Cardboard is baled in our depot cardboard baler and also delivered to Green by Nature in Victoria.
+Cardboard is baled on site and delivered to Green For Life in Victoria.
 It is remade into cardboard and boxboard.

-Funding for the collection of paper products on Pender comes from Recycle BC by way of the CRD; transportation costs are paid for by Green by Nature.
+Funding for the collection of paper products comes from Recycle BC by way of the CRD; transportation costs are paid for by Green For Life.

-Soft plastic packaging or film is baled in our soft plastic baler.
-Bales are transported to Green by Nature in Victoria.
+Soft plastic packaging or film is baled on site and transported to Green For Life in Victoria.

-Funding for the collection of plastic bags on Pender comes from Recycle BC by way of the CRD; transportation costs are paid for by Green by Nature.
+Funding for the collection of plastic bags comes from Recycle BC by way of the CRD; transportation costs are paid for by Green For Life.

-Funding for the collection of plastic packaging on Pender comes from Recycle BC by way of the CRD; transportation costs are paid for by Green by Nature.
+Funding for the collection of plastic packaging comes from Recycle BC by way of the CRD; transportation costs are paid for by Green For Life.

-Plastics that are not packaging (such as plastic lawn chairs and household items) are taken to Merlin Plastic in Delta, BC.
+Recycling of plastic that is not packaging (such as plastic lawn chairs and household items) is funded entirely by donations from the public to the depot.
+It is taken to Merlin Plastic in Delta, BC.

 Plastic are power-washed then shredded and power-washed again.
 From there, the shredded material is sold to companies who pull, stretch and meld the shreds into fibre for new bottles and buckets.
 Recycling plastics uses about 1/3 less energy than manufacturing new plastic.

-All refundable drink containers, such as glass beer and wine bottles, aluminum beer cans, wine boxes, and plastic liquor bottles and are bagged and picked up by a Bottle Depot in Langford.
-Our refundable beverage containers are picked up every 8-12 weeks.
+All refundable drink containers, such as glass beer and wine bottles, aluminum beer cans, wine boxes, and plastic liquor bottles are bagged and picked up by the Bottle Depot.
+Our refundable beverage containers are picked up every 8 weeks.

 We receive the full recycling fee for all of these products.

-Tires collected during our Tire Collection Month each May are transported to Target Recycling/Island Tire Recycling in Chemainus.
-These old tires are processed into “crumb rubber” which in turn become everything from school running tracks and speed bumps to roofing tiles and railway ties.
+Tires collected during our Tire Collection Month each May are transported to Western Rubber in Delta.
+Old tires are processed into “crumb rubber” which becomes everything from school running tracks and speed bumps to roofing tiles and railway ties.

 Smoke alarms, CO alarms and combination smoke and CO alarms are collected, boxed and picked up by Product Care.